samrudhi0909/GitTalk/README.md

 ## Overview

-Gittalk implements a model for generating embeddings from repositories using the `SentenceTransformer` library and creates a FAISS index for efficient similarity search.
+Gittalk implements a model for generating embeddings from repositories using the `SentenceTransformer` library and creates a Vectore store index in Pinecone for efficient similarity search.
 The codebase is designed to facilitate the integration of natural language processing (NLP) tasks with efficient vector search capabilities.

 ## Features